Kimiyori/greenatom/README.md

 # How use

-Вata from SpaceX will be processed immediately after the first run of docker, so immediately after launch, you can go to the endpointы to check the count of publications
+Data from SpaceX will be processed immediately after the first run of docker, so immediately after launch, you can go to the endpoints to check the count of publications

 1. Navigate to following urls: